Meet the Team

 • Founder/Teacher

 Annie comes into nature-based child care by both passion and professional training.
-A Stillwater native, she earned a BS in Early Childhood Education & Child Services from Montana State University in Bozeman.
-It was there that she also developed her love for nature-based learning.
-During her undergrad years and beyond, Annie has gained valuable experience and knowledge in a variety of early childhood programs such as Dodge Nature Preschool, camps, and nanny settings.
-Recently she received her Nature-based Teacher Certification from Eastern Region Association of Forest and Nature Schools.
-Annie will also bring another love to the school, her son, Beau.
+A Stillwater native, she earned a BS in Early Childhood Education & Child Services from Montana State University in Bozeman, where she also developed her love for nature-based learning.
+Throughout her undergraduate years and beyond, Annie gained valuable experience in a variety of early childhood programs, including Dodge Nature Preschool, camps, and nanny settings.
+Recently, she received her Nature-based Teacher Certification from the Eastern Region Association of Forest and Nature Schools.

 • Lead Teacher